The Renault Kangoo van has taken a giant step forward with an all-new platform, fresh design, cleaner engines and bigger loadspace.

 An all-new Kangoo van needs an all-new design which means the new model is unrecognisable from the previous version.
-It’s also been modernised, particularly at the front where it has been brought more into line with the rest of the Renault range, getting a bold new grilled and smart looking “C-shape” headlights that incorporate LED daytime running lights.
-The rear has been widened and is less of a box on wheels with a slightly flared waistline giving it a broader stance and making it seem a bit more purposeful.
+It’s also more modern.
+This is particularly true at the front which is now more in line with the rest of the Renault range.
+It gets a bold new grille and smart looking “C-shape” headlights that incorporate LED daytime running lights.
+The rear is wider and is no less of a box on wheels.
+It has a slightly flared waistline, that gives it a broader stance, which makes it a bit more purposeful.

 There’s a choice of two petrol engines and three diesel engines with a six-speed manual gearbox or a six-speed dual cluctch automatic transmission available on the Renault Kangoo.

-An electric version will be available from launch which replaced the Renault Kangoo ZE that has since been renamed the Renault Kangoo E-Tech.
+An electric version is available which replaces the Renault Kangoo ZE.
+It is now called the Renault Kangoo E-Tech.